Naxos Or Paros: Differences In Beaches, Vibe, Cost & Nightlife

 1. Mykonos – Easily accessible and offers a mix of beaches, nightlife, and culture

-2. Santorini – Just like Paros, it’s it’s to reach and offers a unique experience with its volcanic landscape
+2. Santorini – Just like from Paros, it is easy to reach by ferry and offers a unique volcanic landscape experience

 3. Amorgos – Known for its rugged beauty and rich history, reachable by a short ferry ride